ena-infrastructure/specifications/ena-oauth2-authn-bp.md

     App->>+API: Make API call<br />Access token included API->>-App: API Response
-    Note over App: The application has now<br />obtained "user's data" from the<br />protected resource
+    Note over App: The application has now<br />obtained the requested resource<br />from the protected resource
 ```

 <a name="client-provides-identity-assertion"></a>